 The CCSDS Management Council (CMC) is the executive management oversight group of the organization.
 The CMC is populated by principal delegates who are independently supported by each of the member agencies.
-These members may select the CMC chairman as needed.
-In practical terms, the Chairman should come from the agency that provides the Secretariat functions and resources, because of the close coordination and management control that the Chairman must have over direct Secretariat resources.
+Subject to approval by the member agencies, an individual from the agency that provides the Secretariat functions and resources serves as CMC chair and General Secretary.
+That individual may or may not also serve as principal delegate for his or her agency, but only the principal delegate may represent the agency in votes by the CMC; i.e., the agency that provides the CMC chair and General Secretary positions has only one vote, that of its principal delegate.